 Your hosting's IP is temporarily inaccessible due to a DDoS attack or a server maintenance

 For security reasons, elevated permission commands, such as sudo, are disabled on Web and Cloud hosting plans.
-In case you require these type of commands, you can consider a VPS self-managed hosting.
+In case you require these types of commands, you can consider a VPS self-managed hosting.

 If you are experiencing unexpected termination of commands or processes after successfully connecting via SSH, it is important to check your Order Usage.
 This is because each action on SSH utilizes the resources of your hosting plan, and if there are insufficient resources available, the process will fail.
 To resolve this issue, you can either explore alternative methods to achieve your desired outcome or consider upgrading your hosting plan.